collapsed-stacks/startups/questions/12831/get-technical-cofounder-or-do-it-yourself.md

 - posted by: [dan_kaufhold](https://stackexchange.com/users/1552235/dan-kaufhold) on 2017-06-16
 - score: 0

-<p>I've been working with a bunch of startups in the last 6 years and what we find in our agency is that when you have a tech based startup you need the balance between business and tech.
-These are two very different fields of expertise and so it is a job for two experts.</p>
+I've been working with a bunch of startups in the last 6 years and what we find in our agency is that when you have a tech based startup you need the balance between business and tech.
+These are two very different fields of expertise and so it is a job for two experts.

-<p>If you are more like the business guy, you will need a tech person to build your service or product.</p>
+If you are more like the business guy, you will need a tech person to build your service or product.

-<p>A lot of times we found that founders, which are not themselves developers, tend to underestimate drastically how much it takes to build a service from scratch and what steps to take in which order to match every stage of business development.
+A lot of times we found that founders, which are not themselves developers, tend to underestimate drastically how much it takes to build a service from scratch and what steps to take in which order to match every stage of business development.
-On the other side a lot of times the developer-founders underestimate what it takes to run a business.  </p>
+On the other side a lot of times the developer-founders underestimate what it takes to run a business.

-<p>Both then often focus too much on the technical side and neglect to build the actual business around their product.</p>
+Both then often focus too much on the technical side and neglect to build the actual business around their product.

-<p>If you have a person for each, both are free to do their craft.<br>
+If you have a person for each, both are free to do their craft.
-They will level each other out and can push both fields to the max.</p>
+They will level each other out and can push both fields to the max.

-<p>So no matter if you're the tech or the business person, my advice would always be: Hire someone as employee or partner up equally (depending on how much shares or money you want to spend or how much you know and trust the other person).</p>
+So no matter if you're the tech or the business person, my advice would always be: Hire someone as employee or partner up equally (depending on how much shares or money you want to spend or how much you know and trust the other person).